-This diesel locomotive contains a Proto-Sound 2.0 controlled smoke unit that outputs smoke through the smkestack on the roof of the engine.
-The smoke unit is essentially a small heating element and wick that soaks up and then heats a mineral oil-based fluid that emits smoke.
+This Premier steam locomotive contains a self-powered smoke unit that outputs smoke through the smokestack on the roof of the engine.
+The smoke unit is essentially a small heating element and wick that soaks up and then heats a mineral oil-based fluid that emits a harmless smoke.
 The smoke is then forced out of the stack by a small electric fan.
 Smoke volume is controlled by the Proto-Sound 2.0 system.